Table of Contents

 Inventory write-offs are unfortunate but necessary when inventory goes missing, is damaged, or loses value on the market.
 Following a proper accounting process is critical when writing off inventory: otherwise, your balance sheet and income statement will become more and more mismatched with each write-off until you have a major budget problem.

 There is a simple write-off process that you can follow to avoid this and ensure your financial statements stay accurate.
-Furthermore, a 3PL like ShipBob can streamline your inventory management and fulfillment processes to prevent future write-offs and make your capital more productive.
+Furthermore, a 3PL like ShipBob can streamline your inventory management and fulfilment processes to prevent future write-offs and make your capital more productive.

 Read on to learn everything you need to know about inventory write-offs: